Li-Ming-Fan/Zeras/README.md

 ## Acknowledgment

-We thank the authors and contributors of TensorFlow, Keras, PyTorch and other DL platforms, and other DLearners.
 The name "Zeras" is a variant from Keras.
 We use "Z" because it makes the direcory Zeras/ always display in the last (or first) and do not intersect other directories.